lateef-taiwo/Devops-Tooling-Website-Solution/README.md

     6. Next, select the volume created, right click and click `Attach volume`.

     7. Select the web server instance created.
-I named my server `web server`.
+I named my server `nfs server`.
 The device name will be `/dev/sdf` but newer Linux kernels may rename your devices to `/dev/xvdf` through /dev/xvdp internally, even when the device name entered is `/dev/sdf`

     8. Click Attach volume